HyperGamesStudio/unity-minmax-slider/README.md

 # unity-minmax-slider
-min-max slider field for component variables
+min-max slider field for component variables in Unity3d